Kakwa 55

 MATERIALS & QUALITY

 In our backyard in the Canadian Rockies we often spend more time off trail than on, so durability in materials and construction is a top priority.
-With the Kakwa 55 we are using the innovative Ultra 200X fabric from Challenge Outdoor, where the face fabric is dominantly woven UHMWPE fibers (more commonly known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
-This material laminated with an eco-friendly adhesive to a backing film to build a material that is incredibly durable, lightweight, and waterproof.
-For 2024 we are using the even tougher 200X version that adds additional reinforcement and a thicker internal film.
+With the Kakwa 55 we are using Ultra 200X and UltraGrid fabrics from Challenge Outdoor, where the face fabric is partly (UltraGrid) or dominantly (Ultra 200X) woven UHMWPE fibers which are several times stronger and more abrasion resistant than traditional nylon pack fabrics.
+The Ultra 200X material is laminated with an eco-friendly adhesive to a film to create a waterproof fabric, while UltraGrid uses a PU coating for waterproofing.

 Simply using a tough fabric is not enough if the pack has weak points in the stitching or supporting materials.
 That's why the Kakwa 55 is fully double stitched with heavyweight thread by the same factory that builds packs for Arcteryx, and uses stronger folded seams.
-We’ve also used the same tough Ultra 200X material for the hipbelt pockets and side pockets so these exposed areas also have maximum durability.
+We’ve also used the same tough fabrics for the hipbelt pockets and side pockets so these exposed areas also have maximum durability.
 The front pocket is generally less exposed to the brush, but still we’ve sourced a durable knit mesh for this pocket that is much tougher than typical lycra mesh.

 Hollow Aluminum U Frame